100 General Trivia Questions and Answers Quiz Test for Adults

 Burma and Thailand

-69. At which location in present-day Sudan, a human settlement record of the Middle Paleolithic era at about 160–140 kya discovered?
+69. At which location in present-day Sudan, was a human settlement record of the Middle Paleolithic era at about 160–140 kya discovered?

 Singa